 Ageing is an outcome of the pleiotropic effects of genes that specify other processes.
 The first pathway shown to influence ageing in animals was the insulin/ IGF-1 pathway.
 For several years, the molecular biologists who deal with the regulatory mechanisms did not seem to be interested to study ageing.
-But now we see that the process of ageing is subject to regulation by classical signaling pathways and numerous transcription factors.
+But now we see that the process of ageing is subject to regulation by classical signalling pathways and numerous transcription factors.
 The discovery of these pathways was first done in short-lived organisms such as yeast and flies.
 There were many discoveries done to bring about the drugs which could slow down the process of ageing.
-Researchers say that mutations which slow down the process of ageing also lead to delay of age related diseases.
+Researchers say that mutations which slow down the process of ageing also lead to delay of age-related diseases.